Stakes Profile: Breeders’ Cup Mile

 By Dana Byerly, Hello Race Fans Co-founder

 The Breeders’ Cup Mile is an 8 furlong turf race for 3-year-olds and up.
-First run in 1984 as one of the original Breeders’ Cup races, it’s reliably produced champions as well as unforgettable and historic moments, but what kind of betting race is it?
+It was first run in 1984 as one of the original Breeders’ Cup races.

 Below is a snapshot of what has produced Breeders’ Cup Mile winners since 1991 including odds, bettors’ choice, field size, running styles, prior race location, prior race finish position, number of days since the last race as well as Brisnet speed figures.